jncraton/vacuum/readme.md

 Vacuum
 ======

-This lab provides the opportunity to create an automous agent to vacuum virtual houses.
+This lab provides the opportunity to create an autonomous agent to vacuum virtual houses.

 ![A robotic vacuum cleaner cleaning a carpet (Stable Diffusion)](media/vacuum.jpg)